-8 Best Fabric Paint for Creatives in 2019 | Buyer's Guide - Architecture Lab
+8 Best Fabric Paint For Creatives | Reviews + Guide

 Markers

-For less elaborate design and finer detail, you can also use fabric paint markers.
+For less elaborate designs and finer detail, you can also use fabric paint markers.
 These markers are like regular markers but they paint on fabric.

 Of course, like regular markers, these are convenient and portable – although, a little limiting compared to liquid or spray paint.